sebsauvage/Shaarli/README.md

 This project is a fork of [Shaarli](http://sebsauvage.net/wiki/doku.php?id=php:shaarli) by Sebsauvage.

+> You want to share the links you discover ?
+Shaarli is a minimalist delicious clone you can install on your own website.
+It is designed to be personal (single-user), fast and handy.

 The latest version can be found on my [Github](https://github.com/abeaumet/shaarli).
 You can see a hosted version [on my website](http://shaarli.beaumet.fr).